openshift-homeroom/workshop-terminal/README.md

 Quick start instructions
 ------------------------

-If you don't want to read about how the user environment works, nor how they can be customised to include your own additional tools, in your OpenShift project, run:
+To quickly see what the terminal environment looks like, run:

 ```
 oc new-app https://raw.githubusercontent.com/openshift-labs/workshop-terminal/master/templates/production.json